Mas9311/task-list/README.md

  5. Click \[Create].
  1. Open the new launcher and click \[Mark Executable] when prompted.
  1. Repeat step 3-6 for <code>ptasks</code>, but change the Name: Print Tasks and Command: ptasks

-You do not need to continue to the next section, as the executables in **/usr/local/bin/** have elevated privileges.
+You do not need to continue to the next section, as the executables in **/usr/local/bin/** have elevated privileges.<br>
-If you end up hating this program, you can remove the executables with <code>sudo rm /usr/local/bin/tasks /usr/local/bin/ptasks</code>.
+*If* you end up hating this program, you can remove the executables with:
+ - <code>sudo rm /usr/local/bin/tasks /usr/local/bin/ptasks</code>.

 ---